Do holiday calories count?

 iPhone2

-With a bit of thought and making substitutions which were not sacrifices I think I saved around 1000 calories a day.
+With a bit of thought and making substitutions which were not sacrifices I managed to save around 1,000 calories a day.
 I decided that travel days are diet days and not eating airport food is no loss!
 I also lost a couple of extra pounds before I left.

-All of this meant that I had the calories for whatever I fancied from the menu (after going out for a cocktail!) for one meal a day, trying new foods, enjoying no washing up, and eating loads of fresh fruit.
+All of this meant that I had the calories for whatever I fancied from the menu (after going out for a cocktail!) for one meal a day, trying new foods and eating loads of fresh fruit.

-My weight the morning after we got back showed a 2lb gain (i.e. my insurance pounds) and within a couple of days of normal NC eating I lost those again as well.
+My weight the morning after we got back showed a 2lb gain (i.e. my insurance pounds) and within a couple of days of normal eating and tracking in my food diary, I lost those again as well.

 I didn't weigh anything, I didn't agonise about calories (though I estimated for the diary), I just stuck to my plan.

-I also had a fantastic holiday without weight gain: it can be done!
+I also had a fantastic holiday without huge weight gain: it can be done!

 This site uses cookies to personalise content and ads, provide social media features and analyse our traffic.
 Find out more about how we use cookies.